RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing

 \subsection{The need for continual refinement of teacher's estimates}

 In Figure \ref{fig:static_vs_sequential}, we show the speech enhancement performance of the student models produced by a static or a sequentially updated teacher every $20$ epochs.
-Unsurprisingly, all protocols behave similarly until the $20$th epoch since they use the exact same initial teacher.
+Unsurprisingly, all protocols behave similarly until the $20$th epoch since they use the same initial teacher.
 In contrast to the frozen teacher protocols, after the $20$th epoch, the old teacher is replaced with the newly trained student with $U$=8 and a new student, with twice as much depth (8 $\rightarrow$ 16) is initialized.
 Surprisingly, the sequentially updated teacher protocol keeps teaching a better student separation model, even after the $40$th epoch, compared to both models produced by the static teachers which saturate for the same number of training steps.
 Comparing between the students with $U$=8 and $U$=16 produced by static teacher models, it is evident that the more expressive student performs better but not on par with the same depth student produced by the sequentially updated teacher protocol.
+Specifically, both orange-solid and black-dashed lines at the $40$-th epoch represent the performance of a student model with the same depth ($U=16$) but the sequential update protocol clearly outperforms the frozen-teacher protocol.
 Thus, the combination of the bootstrapped remixing and the continual refinement of the teacher's estimates is key for the significant improvement that \textit{RemixIT} yields.
 As a result, we have chosen the sequentially updated teacher protocol as the default strategy for \textit{RemixIT}, except for the zero-shot adaptation where we use the exponential average teacher updating scheme because the number of available training mixtures could make the student prone to overfitting if trained from scratch.